Ale-JRD/Trads/content/post/index-T1.md

 While Seras deflected the blade whips, I finished hearing the information.

-[…I see.]
+「…I see.」

-[Of course, that’s assuming my theory is correct.]
+「Of course, that’s assuming my theory is correct.」

-[No… judging from Ars’ behavior, it doesn’t seem wrong… It’s probably better to act based on that assumption.]
+「No… judging from Ars’ behavior, it doesn’t seem wrong… It’s probably better to act based on that assumption.」

 In other words.